RiccardoMPesce/PythonDS3-Assignments/README.md

 Homeworks from [Problem Solving with Algorithms and Data Structures using Python](https://runestone.academy/runestone/books/published/pythonds3/index.html) book.

 ### Chapter 1

+#### Questions
+1. Construct a class hierarchy for people on a college campus.
+Include faculty, staff, and students.
+What do they have in common?
+What distinguishes them from one another?
+2. Construct a class hierarchy for bank accounts.
+3. Construct a class hierarchy for different types of computers.
+4. Using the classes provided in the chapter, interactively construct a circuit and test it.

+#### Exercises
 1. Implement the simple methods `get_num` and `get_den` that will return the numerator and denominator of a fraction. ([Solution](https://github.com/RiccardoMPesce/PythonDS3-Selected-Assignments/blob/main/chap1/ch-1-ex-1.py))
 2. In many ways it would be better if all fractions were maintained in lowest terms right from the start.
 Modify the constructor for the `Fraction` class so that `GCD` is used to reduce fractions immediately.
 Notice that this means the `__add__` function no longer needs to reduce.
 Make the necessary modifications. ([Solution](https://github.com/RiccardoMPesce/PythonDS3-Selected-Assignments/blob/main/chap1/ch-1-ex-2.py))
 3. Implement the remaining simple arithmetic operators (`__sub__`, `__mul__`, and `__truediv__`). ([Solution](https://github.com/RiccardoMPesce/PythonDS3-Selected-Assignments/blob/main/chap1/ch-1-ex-3.py))